South Carolina vs. Mississippi State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 South Carolina Performance Insights

-- The Gamecocks outscore opponents by 12.4 points per game (scoring 75.5 points per game to rank 173rd in college basketball while allowing 63.1 per outing to rank 22nd in college basketball) and have a +161 scoring differential overall.
+- The Gamecocks outscore opponents by 12.4 points per game (scoring 75.5 points per game to rank 173rd in college basketball while giving up 63.1 per contest to rank 22nd in college basketball) and have a +161 scoring differential overall.

-- South Carolina grabs 37.1 rebounds per game (161st in college basketball) while conceding 31.8 per contest to its opponents.
-It outrebounds opponents by 5.3 boards per game.
+- The 37.1 rebounds per game South Carolina averages rank 161st in the nation, and are 5.3 more than the 31.8 its opponents grab per contest.

-- The Gamecocks' 102.2 points per 100 possessions on offense rank 46th in college basketball, and the 85.5 points they allow per 100 possessions rank 75th in college basketball.
+- The Gamecocks rank 46th in college basketball by averaging 102.2 points per 100 possessions on offense, and defensively are 75th in college basketball, allowing 85.5 points per 100 possessions.

-- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball play).
+- South Carolina forces 9.9 turnovers per game (329th in college basketball) while committing 9.2 (22nd in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.